15 Health Benefits Of

 Storing black pepper

-As for the storage, peppercorns are better stored at room temperatures.
+As for the storage, peppercorns are better stored at room temperature.

 They can be stored for many years and simply hand-milled when required for use.
 Powdered pepper on the hand is better stored using airtight containers in refrigerators.